Bugrahantabak/GPS-Bulk/README.md

 How to use with nohup to execute at background:

-nohup python counterBulk.py &
+nohup python -u counterBulk.py &
-nohup python readFileBulk.py &
+nohup python -u readFileBulk.py &